hirosystems/clarinet/docs/how-to-guides/how-to-set-up-local-development-environment.md

 ::advance_chain_tip <count>       Simulate mining of <count> blocks
 ```

-The console commands control the state of the REPL chain, and let you get information about it and advance the chain
+The console commands control the REPL chain's state, letting you get information about it and advance the chain
 tip.
 Additionally, you can enter Clarity commands into the console and observe the result of the command.
 The
 `::list_functions` console command prints a cheat sheet of Clarity commands.
 For example, in the example contract,
 you could use the REPL to call the `echo-number` function in the contract with the following command: